 the Japanese found difficult to accomplish artificially.
 However,

-in rare cases, plague mutates into the pneumonic form (thought to be
+if plague spreads into the lungs of its victims, the resulting pneumonic plague (thought to be

-the cause of the Black Death of the 14th century) which is easily
+the cause of the Black Death of the 14th century) is easily

 spread from person to person.
 In this form, there is real danger